zaydion/Tantrum/README.md

 This is Tantrum.
-User can make microposts. full Auth system. feeds from different social media platforms.
+Twitter mock that deletes posts every 2 hours.
+User can make microposts. full Auth system, active job.